Overview of Services

 Gina Florian, OTR/L

 Gina graduated from the University of Wisconsin-Madison in 2011 with a Master’s of Science in Occupational Therapy.
 She started her practice in acute care rehabilitation, assisting patients with post-surgical needs, traumatic injuries and acute and chronic health conditions.
-Since changing her practice to the outpatient setting, Gina now works with upper extremity orthopedic and neurological conditions, in addition to assisting with an industrial rehabilitation program at Dean Clinic.
+Since changing her practice to the outpatient setting, Gina now works with upper extremity orthopedic and neurological conditions, in addition to assisting with an industrial rehabilitation program at Dean Medical Group.
 She enjoys problem solving with patients in order to increase participation in meaningful daily activities, often using exercise and/or adaptations.

 Rebecca Hildebrandt, MDA Representative